 IT’S BEEN THREE WEEKS SINCE DE·ANZA POST REPORTED ON THE HISTORIC BAKER RANCH IN ALMADEN, INCLUDING NEARBY PROPERTIES; WHEREAS, SINCE THEN, NEW INSIGHTS ONLY SEEM TO RAISE MORE QUESTIONS, FROM BOTH THE PUBLIC AND PRIVATE SECTOR.

 Digging up information/records about historic Baker Ranch & House in Almaden is not as easy as it seems; but, the property that is situated at 6468 Almaden Road, is somehow approximate to more than one consideration in this neighborhood.
-Apparently, there’s two adjacent lots that are in question.
+Apparently, there are two adjacent lots that are in question.

 Traveling at length into Almaden Valley, suddenly there arrives these streets, building and lots that are fronted by Almaden Expressway and Camden Avenue.
 Here, is found an “agricultural” themed site with “architecture and structure” that was built during the period known as “Horticulture (1870-1918).”